awsdocs/aws-direct-connect-user-guide/doc_source/add-peer-to-vif.md

 1. For **BGP ASN**, enter the The Border Gateway Protocol Autonomous System Number of your on\-premises peer router for the new virtual interface\.

-   For a public virtual interface, the ASN must be private or already whitelisted for the virtual interface\.
+   For a public virtual interface, the ASN must be private or already on the allow list for the virtual interface\.

    The valid values are 1\-2147483647\.